 How to Sew a Seam With a Sewing Machine

 Rip your pants?
 Want to make a dress or skirt?
 Then one of the things you'll need to know is how to properly sew a seam.

 The seam is a fundamental part of any sewn piece.
-It is the line of stitching between two pieces of fabric, and helps to create structure to a garment.
+It is the line of stitching between two pieces of fabric and helps to create structure for a garment.
 If you're beginning to sew, here are some practical seam methods to put into practice.

 Some things you will likely need include:

 A seam ripper is helpful to quickly remove any unwanted stitching, such as when you make a mistake or when you want to undo a seam to make alterations.

 Tip: The 5/8" mark on a sewing machine's footplate is often bisected by the large screw that attaches the footplate to the sewing machine.

 If you're constructing a new garment, you'll need to know a few things before starting.

 - Typical pattern sewing instructions assume a 5/8" seam allowance.
 This means that the seam is sewn 5/8" from the edge of the fabric.
 Measure this distance on your sewing machine so that you'll know what mark on the footplate denotes a 5/8" allowance.
 Use masking tape if you like to make it more obvious and to make it easier to line up your fabric perfectly to sew that 5/8" seam allowance.

 - Sewing a curved seam is actually very similar to sewing a straight seam.
 Guide the fabric with one hand and let the sewing foot help move things along.
 Keep your eye on that 5/8" mark on the footplate so that your seam stays accurate.